-- A. Service and power distribution system shall be designed, as a minimum, for 1st contingency or to match utility company contingency. - B. Load analysis shall be performed using connected load and demand factor in accordance with NEC Article 220.
+- A. Service and power distribution system shall be designed, as a minimum, for 1st contingency or to match utility company contingency. - Load analysis shall be performed using connected load and demand factor in accordance with NEC Article 220.
 All load calculations shall be performed in KVA.
 Use a factor of 1.25 for continuous loads and a factor 1 for non-continuous loads.
-Allow a minimum of 25% spare capacity for future use. - C. For the load letter samples, see Appendix C. - D. Voltage drop calculations shall be performed for each feeder.
-Voltage drop should not exceed 2% from service switchgear/switchboard to the distribution panel and 3% from the distribution panel to each load. - E. The skin effects for alternating currents are negligible for conductors 500 thousand circular mil (kcmil) and less at 60 hertz (Hz).
-Therefore, the direct current resistance values can be used to calculate voltage drop. - F. Short circuit calculation shall be performed to determine required interrupting capacity of electrical equipment. - G. Coordination study shall be provided for system selectivity and circuit breakers (CBs) settings. - H. Arc flash hazard analysis shall be performed to determine the incident energy and PPE requirements.
+Allow a minimum of 25% spare capacity for future use. - Sample load letters available upon request. - Voltage drop calculations shall be performed for each feeder.
+Voltage drop should not exceed 2% from service switchgear/switchboard to the distribution panel and 3% from the distribution panel to each load. - The skin effects for alternating currents are negligible for conductors 500 thousand circular mil (kcmil) and less at 60 hertz (Hz).
+Therefore, the direct current resistance values can be used to calculate voltage drop. - Short circuit calculation shall be performed to determine required interrupting capacity of electrical equipment.
+SKM program shall be used for calculations.
+Final Calculations in electronic format shall be send to PA. - Coordination study shall be provided for system selectivity and circuit breakers (CBs) settings. - Arc flash hazard analysis shall be performed to determine the incident energy and PPE requirements.